cwilson-su/pystk2-gymnasium-RL/README.md

 ## Install

+Download the code un-zip it and proceed as written below or use the http link to clone it in your IDE and proceed as below.

-The PySuperKart2 gymnasium wrapper is a Python package, so installing is fairly easy
+The PySuperKart2 gymnasium wrapper is a Python package, so installing it is fairly easy

+`pip install plotly`

+`pip install numpy`

 `pip install pystk2-gymnasium`

-Note that during the first run, SuperTuxKart assets are downloaded in the cache directory.
+then use :

+`pip uninstall pystk2-gymnasium`

+that will download the needed packages without using the `pystk2-gymnasium` package, the package is already in the project and having it twice may cause you trouble.

+if `pip install pystk2-gymnasium` doesn't work, try using `pip install pystk2-gymnasium --break-system-packages`

 ## AgentSpec